What Does it Take to Become a Traveling Nurse?

-The travel industry is hurting.
-Jobs in the airline and cruise sectors are few and far between.
-But the healthcare field is booming, and nurses are in short supply nationwide.
-So, if you want to work and see the country, consider becoming a traveling nurse.
-You’ll be a hero in a place like Florida.
+The healthcare field is booming, and nurses are in short supply nationwide.
+If you want to work and see the country, consider becoming a traveling nurse.
+You’ll be making a difference in Florida and beyond.

 A travel nurse is a licensed registered nurse (RN) who works on a temporary basis in medical facilities that need additional staff or help covering employee absences.
-It’s an opportunity to earn above-average wages while exploring warm Florida beaches.
+It’s an opportunity to earn above-average wages while exploring Florida or other states.

 Step #1.
 Earn a Degree

 Getting the right education is the first step toward a travel nursing career.
 Agencies hire RNs, so the more you learn, the more you’ll earn, and the more in demand you’ll be.
-Registered nurses with an associate degree have the most opportunities, so choose a program carefully.
+Registered nurses must have either an associate or bachelor degree, so choose a program carefully based on your needs and time commitments.

 Step #2.
 Get Your Nursing License